reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Java/SoapUI.md

 # ReportPortal SoapUI Integration

-Agent to integrate [SoapUI](https://www.soapui.org/) with ReportPortal.
+There is an agent to integrate [SoapUI](https://www.soapui.org/) with ReportPortal.

 SoapUI is the most popular testing tool for SOAP and REST APIs.
 It offers clear interface for the creation and execution of automated functional, regression, and load tests.